 what is OSFED?

-Other Specified Feeding or Eating Disorders (OSFED) was previously known as Eating Disorder Not Otherwise Specified (EDNOS) in past editions of the Diagnostic and Statistical Manual.
+Other Specified Feeding or Eating Disorders (OSFED) was previously known as Eating Disorder Not Otherwise Specified (EDNOS).
 The category was developed to encompass those individuals who did not meet strict diagnostic criteria for the other eating disorders but still had a significant eating disturbances.

 The following are some common types of OSFED: